 It plays an important role for businesses and market researchers.
 Both can utilize it to understand public opinion by tracking mentions of their brands.
 They can check if the conversation leans towards positive or negative feedback on specific topics because it offers valuable insight from the vast amount of text data.

-Moreover, sentiment analysis also comes with some limitations, particularly machine sarcasm, irony, and casual language.
+Moreover, it also comes with some limitations, particularly machine sarcasm, irony, and casual language.

 Machine learning is trained on vast amounts of text data that’s already been labeled as positive, negative, or neutral.
 By training on this data, the algorithms learn to recognize signs in a language that shows how people feel.